How ABA Therapy Supports Non-Vocal Children with Autism

 Applied Behavior Analysis (ABA) is a research-based approach that helps us understand how behavior works and how children learn, offering practical tools to support your child's growth and development.
 ABA teaches new skills by breaking them into small, achievable steps and using positive reinforcement which has been found to be effective in teaching skills.

-ABA services are individualized to each child’s needs — whether that’s improving communication, social interactions, daily living skills, or managing challenging behaviors.
+ABA services are individualized to each child’s needs whether that’s improving communication, social interactions, daily living skills, or managing challenging behaviors.
+Learn more about our ABA therapy services here.

 ABA is a well-established approach with decades of research showing its effectiveness, especially in helping young children build important skills around communication.